 The practice administrator should immediately notify the entire team and prevent others from logging into the system.
-Alert all employees and physicians of the situation so they can take precautionary measures to further limit any potential spread to other devices.
+Alert all employees and physicians of the situation so they can take precautionary measures to limit any spread to other devices.
 During this time, use “offline/system downtime” forms and transition to paper documentation/charting consistent with your organization’s business continuity plan.

 Step 3: Call your IT vendor to alert them of the attack.

 It’s important to have your IT vendor’s phone number saved and easily accessible.
 IT vendors can conduct a full forensic analysis of your system to determine how the hacker accessed the system as well as the type of data removed, if any.
-Your IT vendor can also ensure the ransomware hasn’t spread, and they will help you manage the current situation and make improvements for the future.
+Your IT vendor can also ensure the ransomware hasn’t spread and will help you manage the current situation and make improvements for the future.

 Step 4: Notify your local FBI field office.